gigibytes/slack-bot-sample/README.md

 # slack-bot-sample
-Learning to make a Slack bot using Bolt
+Learning to make a Slack bot using Bolt & Python